DecentralisedGaming/Book/06_blockchain_gaming_architecture.md

   <img src="/images/architecture/Simple_Hybrid.png">
 </p>

-Figure 5: Hybrid architecture: off-chain game client and UI is minimally coupled to the blockchain.
+**Figure 5**: Hybrid architecture: off-chain game client and UI is minimally coupled to the blockchain.

 One contention here is that traditional games tend to be closed source, which differs from the spirit of blockchain technology.
 Developers may feel that this is favourable as it prevents the game from being easily copied.
 This comes with a well-tested revenue model that we see in current online games, so it is understandable that blockchain game developers may want to emulate this model.